pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2025-08-07-chickpea-nutella.md

 Instructions:
 - Drain and rinse your chickpeas.
 Air fry at 380F for about 15 minutes, or until dried and crispy.
 You can also roast in a 425F oven for about 30 minutes

 - Blend together chickpeas, dates, cocoa powder, and vanilla until all bits of chickpeas and dates are broken up.
-Raisins will work in place of dates
+Raisins will work in place of dates.
+You can also use 1/2 cup (160 g) <a href="/recipes/sugar-free-syrup">sugar free syrup</a> in place of dates

 - Add a cup of water to a medium glass and microwave for 1 minute, until hot.
 Blend in the water until you have a smooth spread.
 Transfer to a jar, and store in the fridge for up to 1 week
 - <center><img src="/assets/Food/Sweet Spreads/Chickpea nutella/processor.jpg" alt="" class="instruction-image"></center>